 During 2021, the Company entered into convertible notes with a syndicate of investors.
-The notes had a combined principal amount of \$2.5 million and accrue interest at a rate of 4.0% per annum.
-On March 12, 2024, approximately \$2.45 million of the note's outstanding principal balance was converted into common shares of the Company.
-As of March 31,2024, approximately \$0.05 million of the note's principal balance and \$0.2 million of accrued interest remained outstanding.
-The note holder has the right to receive repayment of the note at the note's maturity date in either cash or in shares of common stock of the Company at a value of \$1.00 per share.
-The share conversion may occur prior to May 23, 2024 at the option of the note holder.
+The notes had a combined principal amount of \$2.5 million and accrued interest at a rate of 4.0% per annum.
+As discussed in Note 12, pursuant to the terms of voluntary note conversion letter agreements, approximately \$2.45 million of the note's outstanding principal balance and approximately \$0.05 million in accrued interest were converted into shares of Legacy XTI common stock immediately prior to the closing of the XTI Merger, which converted into shares of the Company's common stock at the closing of the XTI Merger on March 12, 2024.
+A repayment obligation remained after the XTI Merger closing with respect to an aggregate of approximately \$0.05 million in principal and approximately \$0.25 million in accrued interest that were not converted into shares of Legacy XTI common stock.
+The Company repaid \$0.05 million of the repayment obligation during the second quarter of 2024.